 Sitting on the ‘strip’ around the ring after the sword has been placed in the bull is a known desplante, or act of defiance, within the part-scripted, part-improvised spectacle that is the corrida de toros.
 Whatever the corrida is, it is certainly not a fight.
 The English word bull-fight derives from the English pastime of baiting bulls with dogs, hence their national symbol is the bulldog and Spain’s is the bull.
 The concept of fairness or sport no more enters into the corrida than it does the slaughterhouse.

-Which is why the man in this photo is still working as a matador across Spain, indeed, if you can read Spanish, you can read about an afternoon as recently as April 2012 when he killed six bulls on his own here.
+Which is why the man in this photo is still working as a matador across Spain.

 Whatever you feel about bullfighting, there is no excuse for dishonesty – from either side of the debate.
 And before decisions on a subject are made, it is worth knowing what that subject actually is.
-I suggest you begin with “An Essay On Bullfighting”, republished on this blog here.
-For more about the death in the ring of the matador Iván Fandiño on June 17th, see the post here.
+I suggest you begin with the new book The Bulls Of Pamplona, published in June 2018 and available to buy online now from Amazon US here, Amazon UK here, and Amazon Spain here.

 Author of Into The Arena: The World Of The Spanish Bullfight